Then by chance life got started. This gave the material universe a limited sort of meaning: survival and reproduction.

 This is where I get the term optimalism.
 I invented the term optimalism, I would prefer to use a term that was already used.
 If anyone knows of such a term please contact me and pass it on.

 The human race is eliminated or reduced to a relic like the British monarchy, the British house of lords, animals in a zoo, or perhaps a nature preserve.
 A side show if we exist at all.
 Or at least that's what the Devil's history suggests.
 Not that I suggest you believe this.
 As you can determine be reading the rest of the web site, I am a religious fanatic, and an ugly one at that.
+So I do accept the whole thing particularly the materialist version of the end.

 The above thoughts on democracy and the market are part of a much larger theory of how the Western Institutions came to be.
 I have now put this on line.